Brand Names: Kazano

 - pain or burning when you urinate;

-- itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--nausea, upper stomach pain, tiredness, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or

 Common side effects may include: